 You’ll find the usual selection of market goods, including cheeses, spices, meats, seafood and baked goods.

 The market heavily features Austrian staples, including schnitzel, sausage and pastries.
-But there is also a wonderful selection of international dishes such as Turkish, Indian, Vietnamese and Italian.
+But there is also a wonderful selection of international dishes, including Turkish, Indian, Vietnamese, and Italian.

 Every Saturday, there is a flea market with vintage items, antiques, retro goods and unique souvenirs.